 - sheet pan

 - Preheat oven to 350 degrees.

-- Cut a deep V into the middle of each hoagie roll and remove the center piece.
-Cut the outer edges of each hoagie off so you have a flat area exposed to butter.
+- Cut a deep V into the middle of each hoagie rolls and remove the bread.
+Slice the outer edges off of each hoagie so you have a flat area exposed to brush with butter.

-- Heat a medium skillet, to a medium heat.
-Add three tablespoons of butter and two teaspoons of garlic.
-Add lobster tails.
-Cook in the garlic butter until the tails are bright pink, as they cook spoon the garlic butter over the meat.
+- Heat a medium skillet to a medium heat.
+Add 3 tablespoons of butter and 2 tablespoons of garlic.
+Add lobster tails shell-side down.
+Cook in the garlic butter until the tails are bright pink.
+As they cook, spoon the garlic butter over the flesh of the lobster.
 Turn the tails over so they are flesh-side down, shell-side up.
 Cook another 2-3 minutes until the lobster meat is firm and white.
 Do not over cook.
 Remove the tails from the pan and set aside.
 Reduce the heat down to low.